MENU

 *Free for Nicholls Students, Faculty and Staff

 CEU Info: The Louisiana Counseling Association is approved by the Louisiana Licensed Professional Board of Examiners to offer continuing education clock hours.
-These presentations have been reviewed and have been approved for 3.0 CEs clock hours in Telehealth.
+These presentations have been reviewed and have been approved for 3.0 CEs clock hours in Social and Cultural Foundations.

 Presenters: